 The CSU writers conference is about community.
 All conference presentations, Saturday night’s reading, and the bookfair are free and open to the public.
 Come join us Oct.
 24th 2020.
-We plan on accepting panel proposals for approximately 500 participants.
+We’ll be accepting panel proposals until the conference is filled.
 Accepted panelists have to pay a registration fee upon notification of acceptance.
 The application process also contains a section for community workshop proposals; instructors will be asked to focus on their students for the day.

 Accepted panelists and workshop instructors will be asked to upload book information, and their books will be ordered for those whose presses don’t have tables at the book fair.
 To see the guidelines for panel and workshop proposals, select the “Panel/Workshop Proposal” tab below.

 Writer and Professor Mat Johnson has confirmed to read.
 He is the author of: the novels Drop, Hunting in Harlem, Pym, Loving Day; the nonfiction book, The Great Negro Plot; and has written comics, Hellblazer, Incognegro, Dark Rain, and Right State.